What is a Community Garden?

 - collect feedback from gardeners and the broader community to carry out projects and programs in the gardens

 Gardeners are provided with deliveries of bark mulch and leaves from the City of Richmond when needed.
-Basic gardening tools such as wheelbarrows, shovels, rakes, spading forks, hoses, and some hand tools are available for all community garden members to use while working in the gardens, and are safely stored in locked tool sheds at each site.
-Additionally, we keep the community garden rules up to date and work to ensure that they are honored in order to maintain the gardens as vibrant, safe, community spaces.
+Basic gardening tools such as wheelbarrows, shovels, rakes, spading forks, hoses, and some hand tools are available for all community garden members to use while working in the gardens and are safely stored in locked tool sheds at each site.
+Additionally, we keep the community garden rules up to date and work to ensure that they are honoured in order to maintain the gardens as vibrant, safe, community spaces.